ArchiePerera/SCRIPTS/README.md

+# SCRIPT THP (WEEK 4 TO 5)

-written by archie for the hacking project
+## written by archie for [the hacking project]

-THE SCRIPT AUTO PROJECT set automatically your environment for THE HACKING PROJECT.
+## THE SCRIPT AUTO PROJECT set automatically your environment for [THE HACKING PROJECT].
 It is set for this installation :

 - ruby '2.7.1'
 - rspec